py-moneyed/py-moneyed/README.rst

-Some of the py-moneyed code was first derived from python-money available via this URL: http://code.google.com/p/python-money/ Due to inactivity, it was forked to this project in 2010.
+Some of the py-moneyed code was first derived from python-money available via this URL: http://code.google.com/p/python-money/ Due to inactivity, it was forked by @limist in 2010 and later moved to the py-moneyed organization.

 Future